gordonaspin/icloudds/README.md

 # Clone, Install dependencies, Build, Install and Run
 `icloudds` depends on a forked version of python pyicloud library implementation pyicloud @ git+https://github.com/timlaing/pyicloud.git.
 This forked implementation has added features to properly set timestamps of objects uploaded to iCloud Drive and it resolves a retrieval limit of 200 albums (in Photos).
 This implementation includes features I added to my fork of pyicloud, which is no longer needed.
 Do not use the `pyicloud` Python package that can be installed using `pip`, it is old and does not have the required features.

 To build `icloudds`, you need Python, a few dependencies, and a virtual environment if you wish.
-I use pyenv and .venv:
+I use pyenv and virtualenv:

 ### Clone
 To clone the repo: